Service Updates & COVID-19

 Wi-Fi will be available outside of the facility.
-Given that no seating will be available in LES during our Stage 2, it is best to use Wi-Fi from the comfort of your vehicle or seated outside at our tables or Muskoka chairs.
+Given that no seating will be available in LES during our Phase 2, it is best to use Wi-Fi from the comfort of your vehicle or seated outside at our tables, benches, or Muskoka chairs.

 Due to physical distancing, the staff are not able to provide any inside programs.
 This include The Gallery receptions or any rentals.
 Some programs have been planned for outside activities.
 Other programs will remain as virtual programs.
+Throughout this pandemic we will continue to redesign face to face programs so there is no loss of activities being provided.
+One example is our new Kids Club which is taking the place of our After School Club in 2020.
+Registration is now open for this program.
 All programs are promoted on our Event Calendar.
 As the pandemic proceeds, we will continue to make decisions and release more information.

 This week libraries are permitted to begin reopening their facilities to the community.
 BMPL entered our Phase 1 reopening on June 2nd when we began our curbside pickup.
 On Tuesday, August 11th, barring any further direction from the GBHU, will be entering our Phase 2 of reopening.

 Due to increased staffing requirements to maintain physical distancing and screening, L.E.
 Shore will have reduced hours during this phase.

 - Tuesday 12-7pm.
 (Opening at 11am for Seniors in the month of August)

 - Thursday 12-7pm.
 (Opening at 11am for Seniors in the month of August)

 - Friday 12-5pm.